Introduction

 Avoiding these pitfalls requires awareness, discipline, and the right support.
 Many small business tax issues are preventable with a proactive mindset.

-Navigating Self-Assessment and Deadlines in 2025
+Navigating Self-Assessment and Deadlines in 2026

 For sole traders, partnerships, landlords, and directors with untaxed income, self-assessment is a key part of staying compliant.
-Reliable small business tax advice in 2025 should include a thorough understanding of how to handle self-assessment efficiently and accurately.
+Reliable small business tax advice should include a thorough understanding of how to handle self-assessment efficiently and accurately.

 Who Needs to File a Self-Assessment Return?